susheelvishwa/Backend-2024/Node 2024/Node-1  03 July 2024  Introduction to Node/Redme.md

 ># Modules in Node.js

+> anything which you export in js is called a module.

 ```In Node.js, a module is a code file that's used in a modular JavaScript application for the separation of concerns.
 Essentially, it's a set of functions you want to include in your application.
 Node.js has several built-in modules that you can use without any further installation.
 Additionally, you can create your own modules or import third-party modules via npm (Node Package Manager).```